micahflee/semiphemeral.com/README.md

 pip3 install --user click ansible black
 ```

-Copy `vars-sample` to `.vars` and edit it to add a DigitalOcean API token, and the fingerprint of an SSH key uploaded to DigitalOcean.
+Copy `vars-terraform-sample` to `.vars-terraform` and edit it to add a DigitalOcean API token, and the fingerprint of an SSH key uploaded to DigitalOcean.
+Copy `vars-ansible-sample` to `.vars-ansible` and edit it to add Twitter app credentials.

 Use `devops.py`.
 Each command requires passing in either `staging` or `prod`: